How we migrated our Rails 6 app from AWS RDS to Planetscale

 Founder and CEO

 We help thousands of companies manage customer feedback.
-As Hellonext grows to accommodate the incoming traffic, we knew we had to rethink our infrastructure.
+As featureOS grows to accommodate the incoming traffic, we knew we had to rethink our infrastructure.
 We came at this from two directions, like a pincer attack!
 One, we had to have reliable infrastructure that could scale without regular human interventions and two, being bootstrapped, it had to be affordable.
 The first leg of this transformation was to realign our database infrastructure to this new vision.

 When we built the first version of featureOS we were strictly adhering to Paul Graham’s “Do Things that Don’t Scale” philosophy.
 Our Rails server, database and a couple other tools were all sitting in just one EC2 server.
 While this worked great we soon hit a point where we had to move out our database to a managed service.
 We chose Amazon’s RDS, it made sense at the time since we were already in Amazon’s ecosystem and the learning curve was a gentle slope.
 This again worked great until it got too expensive and made us do too much work.
 You see, we’re a bunch of lazy devs.
 Just can’t get that out of our DNA!